Hard Science, Tough Choices:

 We face environmental challenges that will require careful decisions at all levels, from global to local, from public to private.
 How can we build consensus around climate change, energy, transportation, water quality, food security and other critical issues?
 What is the proper role of science and information in these efforts?

-Hard Science, Tough Choices will examine these questions at a time when the need for informed decision-making has never been greater for governments, businesses, communities and families.
+Hard Science, Tough Choices examined these questions at a time when the need for informed decision-making has never been greater for governments, businesses, communities and families.

-Join us for a day of learning and discussion as we explore the latest science, perspectives and possibilities presented by our rapidly changing planet – featuring a keynote address by renowned astrophysicist Neil deGrasse Tyson.
+It was a day full of learning and discussion as we explored the latest science, perspectives and possibilities presented by our rapidly changing planet – and featured a keynote address by renowned astrophysicist Neil deGrasse Tyson.